samans/testing-yang/service-models/step6/step6.md

-# Step 6 - Transport Response on after the Request
+# Step 6 - Transport Response after the Request

 The following example shows: